Server Image

 Delete My server image

-4. Select the server image you want to delete from the server image list, and then click the [Delete server image] button.
+3. Select the server image you want to delete from the server image list, and click the [Delete server image] button.

-5. Check the pop-up message and click the [OK] button.
+4. Check the popup window and click the [OK] button.

 Note

 For g3 servers, the snapshot created along with server image is not deleted even if the server image is deleted.
-If you want to delete the snapshot also, delete it directly from the Snapshot menu.
+If you want to delete the snapshot as wells, delete it directly from the Snapshot menu.